Immigration Direct U.S. Immigration & Citizenship Form Services-Simplifying Immigration

 What are the steps in obtaining a fiancée visa USA?

-1) In order to obtain a fiancée visa, the U.S. citizen is required to first file Form I-130, Petition for Alien Relative, with the USCIS.
+1) To obtain a fiancée visa, the U.S. citizen is required to first file Form I-130, Petition for Alien Relative, with the USCIS.
 The U.S. citizen filing the petition must also be 18 years of age or older and must have residence in the United States.

 Note: U.S. Citizens living outside the U.S. do have the option for filing Form I-130 marriage visa with the U.S. Embassy.